Ssekyene/alx-low_level_programming/0x08-recursion/README.md

 4. Returns the value of _x_ raised to the power of _y_.

 5. Returns the natural square root of a number.

+6. Returns _1_ if the input integer is a prime number, otherwise return _0_.